 So, to deal with the onions, we blend up the squashes and soup liquids before cooking.
 And we also bloom all the spices with the sauteed onions, so that they’re as aromatic and flavorful as they can possibly be.

 When combined, these turbo-charged ingredients create a full-flavored soup that you just don’t expect in a butternut squash soup.
 And all the heavy lifting is done by the blender!
-(See how easily the soup comes together in my one-minute video below.)
+(See how easily the soup comes together in my one-minute video above.)

 Do note that I like thick soups, so the photos of my autumn squash soup show a thicker result than what Panera normally serves up.
 Don’t hesitate to thin the soup with additional broth and a touch of cream in the blender for a thinner, smoother result.
 And if you happen to have pepitas in the da house … muah!
 I toasted some up with cinnamon and smoked paprika while the squash was roasting (instructions here).